Law enforcement agency: Operational areas

-Sometimes, the one legal jurisdiction is covered by more than one LEA, again for administrative and logistical efficiency reasons, or arising from policy, or historical reasons.
+Sometimes, one legal jurisdiction is covered by more than one LEA, which may arise due to administrative and logistical efficiency reasons, policy, or historical reasons.
 In England and Wales, LEAs called constabularies have jurisdiction over their respective areas of legal coverage, but they do not normally operate out of their areas without formal liaison between them.
 The primary difference between separate agencies and operational areas within the one legal jurisdiction is the degree of flexibility to move resources between versus within agencies.
 When multiple LEAs cover the one legal jurisdiction, each agency still typically organizes itself into operations areas.
 In the United States, within a state's legal jurisdiction, county and city LEAs do not have full legal jurisdictional flexibility throughout the state, and this has led in part to mergers of adjacent police agencies.